306-668-8810 ext 145

 Greg Basky has been with the Health Quality Council since its launch in January 2003.
 He brings to the position more than 15 years of experience in print journalism, government public affairs, advertising, and research-related communications.

-Over the years, Greg has worked as a newspaper reporter, communications officer with Saskatchewan Health, copywriter at an ad agency, freelance writer/editor (with publishing credits that include the Medical Post, Canadian Medical Association Journal, British Medical Journal, and WebMD), and communications director for HQC's predecessor, the Health Services Utilization and Research Commission (HSURC).
-During his tenure with HSURC, Greg was instrumental in establishing that organization's plain language approach to communicating health services research, securing local and national media coverage of what was then a new field of health research, and disseminating to health regions and providers information about the agency's findings and recommendations.
+Over the years, Greg has worked as a newspaper reporter, freelance writer/editor (with publishing credits that include the Medical Post, Canadian Medical Association Journal, British Medical Journal, and WebMD), copywriter at an ad agency, and communications officer with Saskatchewan’s Ministry of Health.
+Prior to joining HQC, he was communications director for the Council’s predecessor, the Health Services Utilization and Research Commission (HSURC).

-Greg has a BA from the University of Saskatchewan and a Certificate in Public Relations from the University of Regina.
+Greg has a Bachelor of Arts degree from the University of Saskatchewan and a Certificate in Public Relations from the University of Regina.
 He is also a certified Lean Leader.

 Provincial Improvement Consultant

-Glenda Beauchamp is certified as a registered dietitian.
-She has practiced for eight years throughout Saskatchewan, mostly in the acute care setting.
+Glenda Beauchamp joined the Health Quality Council in April 2014.
+She is a registered dietitian who has practiced throughout Saskatchewan, mostly in the acute care setting.
 Her specialty areas of interest are surgery and critical care.

-She obtained her advanced practice certification as a certified nutrition support clinician in 2012.
-She received both her Bachelor of Science (nutrition) and Bachelor of Arts (psychology) degrees from the University of Saskatchewan.
-Glenda is also a certified Lean Leader.
+Glenda received both her Bachelor of Science (nutrition) and Bachelor of Arts (psychology) degrees from the University of Saskatchewan.
+She is also a certified Lean Leader.

 (306)-668-8810 ext 112